videolan/vlc/share/lua/README.txt

 volume.up( [n] ): Increment volume by n steps of 32. n defaults to 1. volume.down( [n] ): Decrement volume by n steps of 32. n defaults to 1.

+XML
+---
+xml = vlc.xml(): Create an xml object. reader = xml:create_reader( stream ): create an xml reader that use the given stream. reader:read(): read some data reader:node_type(): return the type of the curret node: 'none', 'startelem', 'endelem' or 'text'. reader:name(): name of the element reader:value(): value of the element reader:next_attr(): next attribute of the element

+The simplexml module can also be used to parse XML documents easily.